Convergence of the pruning processes of stable Galton-Watson trees: Introduction

-Thus, it is natural to expect that the more general pruning process of $\alpha$-stable L\'evy trees \cite{AD2012} (i.e.\ the pruning measure is a mixture of its length measure and a weighted measure on its branch points) is also the scaling limit of the dynamic mixture of bond and site percolation on $\alpha$-stable GW-trees \cite{Aldous1998b, ADHe2012}.
-However, this was left unsolved in \cite[Example 4.6]{LohrVoisinWinter2015}.
-He and Winkel \cite{HeW2014} provided an answer to this problem, even for general GW-trees and L\'evy trees.
+We should note that He and Winkel \cite{HeW2014} (unfortunately unpublished) addressed this problem in a different topology, providing an answer even for general GW-trees and L\'evy trees.
 To be more precise, He and Winkel \cite{HeW2014} established the convergence in the Skorokhod space of c\`adl\`ag rooted locally compact $\mathbb{R}$-tree-valued functions equipped with the (localised) Gromov-Hausdorff topology.

-In this work, we shall give an answer to the previous question and even in a stronger topology than in \cite{LohrVoisinWinter2015,HeW2014} (see Corollary~\ref{Cor1} below).
-Furthermore, we strengthen and extend the results of \cite{LohrVoisinWinter2015} about the convergence of sequences of pruning processes of $\mathbb{R}$-trees.
-Specifically, Theorem~\ref{Theo2} shows that the latter also holds in the Skorokhod space of c\`adl\`ag functions {on the space of (equivalence classes of) (rooted measure) $\mathbb{R}$-trees equipped with the so-called Gromov-Hausdorff-weak topology.
-As convergence of (equivalence classes of) metric measure spaces in the Gromov-Hausdorff-weak topology imply the convergence on (equivalence classes of) metric spaces in the Gromov-Hausdorff metric, Theorem~\ref{Theo2} yields also the convergence in the Skorokhod space of c\`adl\`ag functions {on the space of (equivalence classes of) rooted metric spaces in the pointed Gromov-Hausdorff metric.}
+For a further discussion and the differences between the two topologies, we refer to \cite[Section 2.3]{HeW2014}.

 In the next section, we define the space of bi-measure $\mathbb{R}$-trees and the LWV-topology.
 In Section~\ref{Sec3}, we define THE pruning process.
-This will enable us to formally state our main results in Section~\ref{Sec4}.
+This will enable us to formally state our main result in Section~\ref{Sec4}.